brianbianco/brians-tpi-cluster/docs/Longhorn.md

 Longhorn will be a distributed file system for our k3s cluster.

+This is left here for reference but using the helm directions in the helm direction is how I install longhorn now

 # Necessary packages

 `sudo apt-get install -y open-iscsi nfs-common`